spatialos/gdk-for-unity/docs/reference/troubleshooting.md

 ## Problems

-### A Reader/Writer or CommandSender/Receiver in my code is null
+#### A Reader/Writer or CommandSender/Receiver in my code is null

-This can be caused by multiple problems:
+This can be caused by one of multiple problems.
+Please check the list below for possible fixes:

 * Ensure that your field is declared in a [MonoBehaviour]({{urlRoot}}/reference/glossary#monobehaviour).
 They are **not** supported in ECS systems.
 * Ensure that the field is decorated with a `[Require]` attribute.